If you’re going to spend time reading one thing today, read this. It might just change your life…

 The six steps to learning faster

-- Decide what you are going to learn.
+1. Decide what your are going to learn

 Create the best external and internal environment to enhance your learning.

 This should be guided by you.
 Before you start, ask yourself the following questions:

 Work out how you best take in information.
 You may have heard of ‘visual’, ‘audio’ and ‘kinaesthetic’ learners.
 In reality, everyone uses a combination of the three to varying degrees.
 Research different techniques, and come up with your own, that utilise the different modalities – put them into practice and see what works for you.